Married... with Children: Armenia

-An Armenian remake was made in 2016, called The Azizyans.
-The Azizyans is an Armenian sitcom television series developed by Robert Martirosyan and Van Grigoryan.
+An Armenian remake was made in 2016, called The Azizyans, an Armenian television sitcom television developed by Robert Martirosyan and Van Grigoryan.
 The series premiered on Armenia TV on October 31, 2016.
-However, the series was not available to the public until Armenia TV started airing the sitcom from October 10, 2017.
-The series takes place in Yerevan, Armenia.
-The Azizyans sitcom is starred by Hayk Marutyan.
+However, it was not available to the public until Armenia TV started airing it from October 10, 2017.
+It takes place in Yerevan, Armenia.
+The Azizyans sitcom stars Hayk Marutyan.
 He embodies the character of Garnik Azizyan – a clothes store seller, who is the only one working in the family.
-Mrs. Ruzan Azizyan is lazy enough to perform the duties of a housewife.
+Mrs. Ruzan Azizyan is too lazy to perform the duties of a housewife.

-The problems of the father of the family do not bother his 3 children – his daughter, who is internet-addicted and is active in all social networks; his unemployed eldest son, who is a complete loser, and his youngest son, who is a schoolboy.
+The problems of the father do not bother his 3 children – his daughter, who is internet-addicted and active in all social networks, his unemployed eldest son, a complete loser, and his youngest son, who is a schoolboy.
 The roles in this sitcom, created for family watching, are played by Ani Lupe, Satenik Hazaryan, Ishkhan Gharibyan, Suren Arustamyan and other popular Armenian actors.
 The project is directed by Arman Marutyan.
 In the second season of the sitcom, the Azizyan family continues to survive thanks to the meager salary of Garnik.

-The wife of Garnik – Ruzan, remains in the status of a housewife, without even thinking about finding a job.
-The elder son of Garnik and Ruzan – Azat, continues to look for a new job, a young man appears in the life of Marie, who is trying to win the girl's heart.
+Garnik's wife, Ruzan, remains a housewife, without even thinking about finding a job.
+Their elder son, Azat, continues to look for a new job.
+A young man appears in Marie's life, trying to win her heart.
 Their younger son Levon, continues to live his own life and does not understand what he has in common with this family.
-And their neighbors Irina and Alik continue to be friends with the family, which the Azizyans do not quite approve.
-The only bright spot in the life of the family is their house, which Garnik inherited from his grandfather.
+Their neighbors Irina and Alik continue to be friends with the family, which the Azizyans do not quite approve.
+The only bright spot in their life is their house, which Garnik inherited from his grandfather.

 Brazil

-In Brazil Rede Bandeirantes made a remake in 1999 with the name A Guerra dos Pintos (The War of The Pintos).
+In Brazil, Rede Bandeirantes made a remake in 1999 with the name A Guerra dos Pintos (The War of The Pintos).
 52 episodes were recorded but only 22 aired before cancelation.